msqr/tidbits/tidbits/trunk/defs/docs/release/README.bin.txt

   POSTGRES ------------------------------------------------------------

-  1) Create a database user for TidBits
+  1) Create a database user for Tidbits

     As a Postgres super-user, execute: